tornadoweb/tornado/docs/guide/intro.rst

-While it is possible to use the Tornado HTTP server as a container for other WSGI frameworks (`.WSGIContainer`), this combination has limitations and to take full advantage of Tornado you will need to use the Tornado's web framework and HTTP server together.
+While it is possible to use the Tornado HTTP server as a container for other WSGI frameworks (`.WSGIContainer`), this combination has limitations and to take full advantage of Tornado you will need to use Tornado's web framework and HTTP server together.